servo/servo/tests/wpt/README.md

 When fixing a bug that causes the result of a test to change, the expected results for that test need to be changed.
-This can be done manually, by editing the `.ini` file under the `metadata` folder that corresponds to the test.
+This can be done manually, by editing the `.ini` file under the `meta` folder that corresponds to the test.
 In this case, remove the references to tests whose expectation is now `PASS`, and remove `.ini` files that no longer contain any expectations.